arminms/g3p/docs/quickstart.md

 endif()
 ```

-The above approach first tries to find an installed version of g3p and if not
-then tries to fetch it from the repository.
-You can find a complete
-example of the above approach in the [`example`](https://github.com/arminms/g3p/blob/main/example/CMakeLists.txt#L5-L19) folder.
+The above approach first tries to find an installed version of g3p and if it cannot then tries to fetch it from the repository.
+You can find a complete example of the above approach in the [`example`](https://github.com/arminms/g3p/blob/main/example/CMakeLists.txt#L5-L19) folder.
 ::::

 (jupyter-rapid-prototyping)=